 - Vermont's Basic Needs Budget determines the hourly rate a worker would need to make to pay for their "basic needs," ranging from food and housing to childcare and insurance and to provide information on what it costs to live in Vermont.
 This rate is known as the "livable wage," and it is calculated differently depending on household size/makeup and rural or urban location.
 The average 2022 livable wage is \$15.33 per hour.
-This is higher than the Vermont minimum wage (\$13.18) as of January 1, 2023.
+The Vermont minimum wage (\$13.18) as of January 1, 2023 was lower than this.
 Additionally, the 2022 Vermont Livable Wage is 2.3 times the federal poverty level (FPL) for a single person and the federal minimum wage is only 47% of the Vermont Livable wage.
-See the Vermont Basic needs Budget and Livable Wage report for more information.65 - Lack of financial resources causes food insecurity.
-For the year 2021, Chittenden County's food insecurity rate was 7.9% (13,290 people).67 There are programs that mitigate food insecurity for families and individuals, including 3SquaresVT (SNAP), and school meals.
-In 2022, 7,618 households, 12,927 recipients, and 4,068 children under 18 in Chittenden County received 3SquaresVT benefits68. - Food insecurity is also linked to obesity, as processed foods are less expensive than nutritious food.
+See the Vermont Basic needs Budget and Livable Wage report for more information.90 - In 2021, between 26.7-30.5% of Chittenden County households received social security income; this has increased by roughly 3.2% since 2016 and likely will continue to increase as the population ages.91 In addition, between 5.4-7.1% of householders over age 65 have incomes lower than the Vermont basic needs budget.
+These households have fewer options to improve their financial security since they are at or beyond retirement age.92 - Lack of financial resources causes food insecurity.
+For the year 2021, Chittenden County's food insecurity rate was 7.9% (13,290 people).93 There are programs that mitigate food insecurity for families and individuals, including 3SquaresVT (SNAP), and school meals.
+In 2022, 7,618 households, 12,927 recipients, and 4,068 children under 18 in Chittenden County received 3SquaresVT benefits.94 - Food insecurity is also linked to obesity, as processed foods are less expensive than nutritious food.
 According to the Vermont Agency of Education, families with an income at or below 130% of the Federal poverty line have historically been eligible for free school meals.
-In 2023, the free school meals program in Vermont has been extended to all school children statewide regardless of income through the end of the 2023-2024 school year.
+In 2023, the free school meals program in Vermont has been extended permanently to all school children statewide regardless of income